Deaths in Donegal - Sunday evening - November 21

 Lovingly missed by her partner Charlene, daughter Jade, son Adam, grandchildren, Arielle and CJ, her mother Evelyn McDaid, sister Collette, brothers Vincent and Shaun, nieces, nephews and extended family and friends.
 Gillian was predeceased by her father Vincent.

-Gillian will be reposing at her late residence from 5pm this evening Saturday.
+Reposing at her late residence.
 Funeral from there on Monday morning at 12.30pm going to All Saints Church, Newtowncunningham for 1pm. requiem mass with burial afterwards in the adjoining cemetery.

 Funeral mass may be viewed on www.newtownkilleaparish.com